DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 Master-slave Multi-process Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The fourth example of Intel® DPDK multi-process support demonstrates a master-slave model that
+The fourth example of DPDK multi-process support demonstrates a master-slave model that
 provide the capability of application recovery if a slave process crashes or  meets unexpected conditions.
 In addition, it also demonstrates the floating process,
 which can run among different cores in contrast to the traditional way of binding a process/thread to a specific CPU core,